GabrielOnike/UDPL4/readme.md

-Exercise: SMOKE TESTS
+Exercise: Rollback
-WritING a job that performs a smoke test.
+Write a reusable command that rolls back changes.
 The current exercise is in continuation to the previous Exercise: Config and Deployment.